Find out exactly what we have listed in your area at www.emoov.co.uk/properties and save yourselves thousands.

 Clarence Park Festival, Yorkshire's longest-running free music festival, is held in July every year at the bandstand in Wakefield's Clarence Park – a wonderful weekend for the whole family to enjoy!
 There is plenty going on from a culinary perspective in Wakefield, too, in particular Delphi Cafe & Restaurant, Olive and Meze and Hokkaido.

 It's not a hugely student-heavy area, other than Wakefield College.
 However, the University of Leeds (with a massive student population of over 30,000), the University of Bradford and the University of Huddersfield (University of the Year in 2013) are all fairly nearby.
 It's certainly not inconceivable that students studying at these establishments would seek to live in Wakefield, especially given the excellent train connections between these places.

 Buying in Wakefield

-An ideal location for commuters (Leeds is an 11 minute train ride away; Bradford a 35 minute car journey), the average asking price remains below £200,000 and represents something of a bargain.
+An ideal location for commuters (Leeds is an 11 minute train ride away; Bradford a 35 minute car journey).
 Families will appreciate the good local schools and the plentiful green space nearby, young professionals will appreciate the excellent transport links, the good bars and restaurants, and the quieter, less hectic pace of life.
 In other words, the buyers' market here will be very competitive.

 Leeds has a thriving job market and Bradford is slowly but surely seeing the benefits of regeneration, so more people are likely to be driven to these two large Northern cities over the next few years.
 Wakefield, much smaller but with plenty going for it, looks set to benefit from those who want to live in a city that isn't 100mph 24 hours a day.